Opening trades of the NHL offseason contain several goalies but few surprises

 The trade came after Dubois was a bad fit in L.A. under two coaches: since-fired Todd McLellan and interim replacement Jim Hiller, who got the full-time gig after making the playoffs and losing in the first round.
 Dubois had 16 goals and 24 assists for 40 points, his lowest career totals over a full 82-game season.

-“It wasn’t the season I necessarily wanted, so already there I had motivation," Dubois said Wednesday “And then anything like this happens, I think any guy in the league will admit that there is an extra motivation behind it.
+“It wasn’t the season I necessarily wanted, so already there I had motivation,” Dubois said.
+“And then anything like this happens, I think any guy in the league will admit that there is an extra motivation behind it.
 You want to do well even more.”

 After losing the starting job in Washington, Kuemper became the odd man out with three years left on his contract at a salary cap hit of $5.25 million.
 Charlie Lindgren carried the Capitals into the playoffs, and they wanted to clear an organizational logjam in goal to make room for top prospect Clay Stevenson or back-to-back American Hockey League Calder Cup champion Hunter Shepard.